tendermint/tendermint/docs/architecture/adr-template.md

 - How will the changes be tested?

+- If the change is large, how will the changes be broken up for ease of review?

 - Will these changes require a breaking (major) release?

 - Does this change require coordination with the SDK or other?

 ## Status

-> A decision may be "proposed" if it hasn't been agreed upon yet, or "accepted" once it is agreed upon.
+> A decision may be "proposed" if it hasn't been agreed upon yet, or "accepted" once it is agreed upon and "implemented" once it has been implemented.
 If a later ADR changes or reverses a decision, it may be marked as "deprecated" or "superseded" with a reference to its replacement.

 {Deprecated|Proposed|Accepted|Declined}